 Communicourt intermediaries are highly trained and skilled communication specialists.
 We are proud of the professional standards which we have developed and uphold.

-Our standards are unparalleled elsewhere in the industry, and are based on our experiences of working with over 10,000 vulnerable people in the courts.
+Our Intermediary Training Programme is externally accredited as an NCFE Customised Qualification, and our standards are based on our experiences of working with over 10,000 people with communication needs in the family and criminal courts.

 Our intermediaries are graduates from relevant degree programmes (such as Speech and Language Therapy or Psychology).
-Many of them already have extensive experience of working with vulnerable people in a variety of settings.
+Many of them already have extensive experience of working with people with communication needs in a variety of settings.
+Many of them have worked in social care, mental health hospitals, prisons and the court system.

-They must all pass three structured exams to test their practitioner skills and evidence their capabilities.
+They must all pass structured exams to test their practitioner skills and evidence their capabilities.

 Intermediaries attend up to eight compulsory CPD days per year (organised on Saturdays to avoid disruption to the courts), to ensure that Communicourt continues to provide the most effective support to vulnerable adults and children.